 Also a popular destination for smaller cruise vessels looking for a sheltered berth close to Scotland's famous "Burns' country" and Ayrshire's many famous golf courses

-The port's timberLINK service, which began in 2000, utilises short-sea shipping to transport timber from the Argyll and Cowall peninsulas to sawmills and industrial users in Ayrshire.
-This ground-breaking initiative by ABP transferring the movement of timber by road to sea handles around 100,000 tonnes each year.
+The port's timberLINK service utilises short-sea shipping to transport timber from the Argyll and Cowall peninsulas to sawmills and industrial users in Ayrshire.
+This ground-breaking initiative by ABP, which transfers the movement of timber from the road to the sea, handles around 100,000 tonnes each year.

 A well-established fishing port, providing year-round sheltered berths and round-the-clock working